minjaeSeo6603/Pre-doc/README.md

 2. The analysis includes summary tables and bar plot visualizations to illustrate differences.
 3. We conduct basic statistical tests (e.g., chi-square test for uptake differences, and an ANOVA or t-test for attitude changes) to evaluate if the observed differences are beyond what might happen by chance.

+## Another Research on Stata
+## This study constructs a panel of 48 U.S. states from 1947–1964 and compares the formula’s predicted state allocations to actual federal Hill-Burton funding.